 Here are a couple of general East Bal tours to consider:

 We loved our time in East Bali and wouldn’t hesitate to go back again to explore it further.
 While we didn’t get a chance to check out the East Bali beaches or stay at any of the resorts, these are good reasons for us to come back to visit.
+East Bali would be a great addition to any Bali travel schedule, even if you have two weeks on the island!

 Here are our other Indonesia guides to help with your planning: